hug-sch/vse-docs/setup/organize/strip-types/movie.rst

 .. todo:
    Add a link to the Image Transform menu (Scale to Fit, Scale to Fill, ...).

-Position X, Y Property
+Position X, Y
    The dimensions of the view area of the sequencer output are set by the project dimensions;
    e.g. 1920 x 1080 by default (see :doc:`../dir-structure/creating-directory-structure`).
    A movie is centered (and scaled) within this view area.
 With the position X, Y values, you can move the frame along the X and Y axis.
 The values are expressed in pixels.

-Scale X, Y Property
+Scale X, Y
    With this value, you can scale the image on the X and Y axis.
 It is a number between 0 and infinity.
    A scale of 0.5 on the X axis for example will halve the width of the frame.
 A scale of 2 will double it.
    To scale the frame proportionally, you have to use the same value for X and Y.

-Rotation Property
+Rotation
    Rotates the frame along the Z axis; expressed in degrees.
    A negative value will rotate counter clockwise.
 This value can be > 360°, e.g. in animations, you can rotate a frame 3 times around its Z axis by entering the value 1080° = 3 x 360°.

-Mirror Property
+Mirror
    Mirrors the image along the X axis (left to right) or the Y axis (top to bottom).

 Figure 3 shows an example of a Picture-in-Picture (PIP) setup.
 There are three channels.